-From your Paper Settings Dashboard, click Content > Add Content Sources and get started!
+From your Paper Settings Dashboard, click Content > Manage Content Sources > Add sources and get started!

 Add a Genius Source

 If you’ve just created your paper, we’ve automatically added a Genius Source to your content source list, based on the keywords or article URL you entered.
-But you can add another Genius Source by entering some keywords in the search field "Search for a topic" and clicking enter.
-If we find content, you'll have the option to add the Genius source to your list of content sources.
+But you can add another Genius Source enter keywords or search criteria in the field provided in the "Search by Interests" tab

 Add Twitter source(s)

 These days, most every news site or subject expert, big and small, has an account on Twitter and is sharing news and information on topics from A to Z. Twitter is the single most used way to bring in excellent high-quality content.
 Spend some time curating Twitter users that are sharing content relevant to your topic and add them as a source.

 If you are using your Twitter timeline as a source, and the result is a paper that is not specific enough to your topic, you are probably following too broad of a range of Twitter users for your timeline to be useful as a source.
 Consider replacing your timeline source with a Twitter list instead, consisting only of Twitter users who are sharing content on your topic.

 - How to Add Public Content From Twitter